shermanburwell3/e-commerce-api/README.md

 DB_PASSWORD=
 DB_URL=

-Use your own credentials for eac field.
+Use your own credentials for each field.
 Do not change the variable names.

 ## Usage